 Diabetes mellitus induces cardiac dilation and functional impairment, increases oxidative stress and activates fetal gene program in aged spontaneously hypertensive rats.

 [Show abstract][Hide abstract] ABSTRACT: The aim of this study was to evaluate the effect of yacon (Smallanthus sonchifolius)(Poepp.& Endl.) on clinical parameters under diabetic conditions.
 The aqueous extract of yacon tuberous roots (YRAE; 0.76g fructan kg(-1) body weight) was prepared at the moment of each administration.
 Thirty-two male rats were divided into four groups (n=8): control group (C); group that received YRAE (Y); untreated diabetic group (DM1); and diabetic group treated with YRAE (Y-DM1).
 The diabetes mellitus was induced by streptozotocin (60mg kg-1 body weight).
 The animals from Y2 and Y-DM1 received YRAE by gavage, at 7-day intervals, for 30 days.
 The aqueous extract of yacon roots decreased (p<0.05) the water and food intake in diabetic rats treated with YRAE (Y-DM1).
 YRAE treatment reduced (p<0.05) glycaemia, total cholesterol, VLDL, LDL and triacylglycerol levels in diabetic rats (YRAE).
 HDL, urea and creatinine levels did not differ (p>0.05) between the Y and Y-DM1 groups.
 YRAE normalised alanine aminotransferase (ALT) activity, when comparing DM1 and Y-DM1 rats, but had no effect on lactate dehydrogenase activity (LDH).
 In conclusion, YRAE was sufficient for controlling water and food consumption, hyperglycaemia and dyslipidaemia, and promote the reduction of the ALT, suggesting a hepatoprotective effect in rats with STZ-induced DM1.

-Male weanling Wistar rats were allocated into four groups: C2 (n=24), animals were fed an AIN-93G diet with 1,000 IU VD/kg of chow and were kept under fluorescent light for 2 months; D2 (n=22), animals were fed a VD-deficient AIN-93G diet and were kept under incandescent light for 2 months; C4 (n=21) animals were kept in the same conditions of C2 for 4 months; D4 (n=23) animals were kept in the same conditions of D2 for 4 months.
-Biochemical analyses showed lower β-hydroxyacyl coenzyme-A dehydrogenase activity and higher lactate dehydrogenase (LDH) activity in VD deficient animals.
-Furthermore, VD deficiency was related to increased cytokines release, oxidative stress, apoptosis and fibrosis.
-Echocardiographic data showed left ventricular (LV) hypertrophy and lower fractional shortening and ejection fraction in VD deficient animals.
-Difference became evident in the LDH activity, LV weight, right ventricle weight, and LV mass after 4 months of VD deficiency.
+Male weanling Wistar rats were allocated into 4 groups: C2 (n=24), animals were fed an AIN-93G diet with 1000 IU VD/kg of chow and were kept under fluorescent light for 2 months; D2 (n=22), animals were fed a VD-deficient AIN-93G diet and were kept under incandescent light for 2 months; C4 (n=21) animals were kept in the same conditions of C2 for 4 months; and D4 (n=23) animals were kept in the same conditions of D2 for 4 months.
+Biochemical analyses showed lower β-hydroxyacyl coenzyme-A dehydrogenase activity and higher lactate dehydrogenase activity in VD-deficient animals.
+Furthermore, VD deficiency was related to increased cytokines release, oxidative stress, apoptosis, and fibrosis.
+Echocardiographic data showed left ventricular hypertrophy and lower fractional shortening and ejection fraction in VD-deficient animals.
+Difference became evident in the lactate dehydrogenase activity, left ventricular weight, right ventricle weight, and left ventricular mass after 4 months of VD deficiency.

 [Show abstract][Hide abstract] ABSTRACT: Among the numerous coadjuvant therapies that could influence the incidence and progression of diabetic complications, antioxidants and flavonoids are currently being tested in clinical trials.
 We investigated the effect of quercetin on biochemical parameters in streptozotocin-induced (60 mg/kg body mass, by intraperitoneal injection) diabetic rats.
 A total of 32 female Wistar rats were distributed among 4 groups as follows: control (G1); control treated with quercetin (G2); diabetic (G3); and diabetic treated with quercetin (G4).
 Quercetin administered to pregnant diabetic rats controlled dyslipidemia and improved lipid profiles in diabetes mellitus, regulated oxidative stress by reducing the generation of lipid hydroperoxides, and increased the activity of the antioxidant enzyme glutathione peroxidase.

 [Show abstract][Hide abstract] ABSTRACT: Purpose

 Determine the influence of serum thiamine, GPx activity and serum protein carbonyl concentrations in hospital mortality in patients with septic shock.